Markvandersteen/Dutch-Cities-Search/README.md

 console.log(bestMatch);
 /* Output:
 {
-  key: 'rotterdam',
+  key: 'WP3086',
   title: 'Rotterdam',
-  categoryGroupId: 1
 }
 */
 ```

-These functions return city objects with `key`, `title`, and `categoryGroupId`, ensuring that your Dutch city names are consistently formatted and corrected, making them suitable for various applications.
+These functions return city objects with `key`, `title` ensuring that your Dutch city names are consistently formatted and corrected, making them suitable for various applications.

 ## License

 This package is open-source and available under the MIT License.
-Feel free to use it in your projects and contribute to its development on [GitHub](https://github.com/yourusername/dutch-cities-formatter).
+Feel free to use it in your projects and contribute to its development on [GitHub](https://github.com/Markvandersteen/Dutch-Cities-Search).

-For more details and usage examples, please refer to the [documentation](https://github.com/yourusername/dutch-cities-formatter).
+For more details and usage examples, please refer to the [documentation](https://https://github.com/Markvandersteen/Dutch-Cities-Search).

 ---